 Seasonal Effects.
-To study seasonal patterns in the LOOP occurrences, the 1997-2018 data were grouped by months and evaluated to see if the counts could be uniformly distributed.
-The statistical test shows that the counts are not uniformly distributed across the 12 months, therefore seasonal effects on

-LOOP frequency do exist, for critical operation grid-related LOOPs (highly statistically significant, with p-value = 0.008) and for critical operations weather-related LOOPs (statistically significant, with p-value = 0.017).
+To study seasonal patterns in the LOOP occurrences, the 1997-2019 data were grouped by months and evaluated to see if the counts could be uniformly distributed.
+The statistical test shows that the counts are not uniformly distributed across the 12 months, therefore seasonal effects on LOOP frequency do exist, for critical operation grid-related LOOPs (highly statistically significant, with p-value = 0.008) and for critical operations weather-related LOOPs (statistically significant, with p-value = 0.017).

 Multi-Unit LOOPs.
-Data for LOOP events that affected multiple units at multi-unit sites was reviewed.
-No 2018 LOOP events affected multiple units.
-There were seven occasions during 1987-1996 and 13 occasions during 1997-2018 when more than one unit at a site was affected by the same incident.
-The 13 occasions contributed 28 of the 98 unit events during 1997-2018.
+Data for LOOP events that affected multiple units at multi-unit sites were reviewed.
+No 2019 LOOP events affected multiple units.
+There were seven occasions during 1987-1996 and 13 occasions during 1997-2019 when more than one unit at a site was affected by the same incident.
+The 13 occasions contributed 28 of the 99-unit events during 1997-2019.
 When multiple units at a site experience a LOOP on the same day, the LOOP events may not be independent.
 While the analyses in this report treat the events independently for the most part, we also present an investigation of different approaches to address multi-unit LOOP events.

 Consequential LOOPs.
 NUREG/CR-6890 provided an estimate of conditional probabilities of a consequential LOOP (CLOOP) given a reactor trip, 5.3E-3 for the period 1997-2004 and 3.0E-3 for the period 1986-1996.
 The estimated conditional probability of 5.3E-3 is currently used in the SPAR models.
-This study presents an update of the conditional probability using data from 1997-2018.
-The updated conditional probabilities of CLOOP given a reactor trip are found to be 2.3E-3, which represents a reduction of about 56% versus the value of 5.3E-3 from NUREG/CR-6890.
+This study presents an update of the conditional probability using data from 1997-2019.
+The updated conditional probabilities of CLOOP given a reactor trip are found to be 2.82E-3, which represents a reduction of about 46% versus the value of 5.3E-3 from NUREG/CR-6890.

 Engineering Analysis of LOOP Data.
-The engineering review of the LOOP data found that for the period of 1997-2018, equipment failures are dominated by failures of circuits, relays, and transformers.
-One new LOOP qualified as a failure of relays in 2018.
-Human errors associated with the events occurred primarily in maintenance and testing.
-The weather events were dominated by tornadoes, high winds, and hurricanes.
-This review shows that human errors have been much less frequent during the current period, 1997-2018, than in the 1987-1996 time period.
+The engineering review of the LOOP data found that for the period of 1997-2019, equipment failures are dominated by failures of circuits, relays, and transformers.
+Human errors occurred primarily in maintenance and testing with one new LOOP in switching.
+The weather events were dominated by tornadoes and high winds, followed by hurricanes and lightning.
+This review shows that human errors have been much less frequent during the current period, 1997-2019, than in the 1987-1996 time period.